 Franciacorta DOCG

 Franciacorta is complex.
-On the one hand, Franciacorta is a relatively young Italian wine-growing region in northern Italy.
-Then, the term also stands for sparkling wines with bottle fermentation and thus leads us directly to the heart of the matter: Franciacorta is a great wine, epitome of probably the best sparkling wine in Italy.
+On the one hand, Franciacorta is a relatively young Italian wine-growing region in northern Italy, furthermore, the term also stands for sparkling wines with bottle fermentation.

 He transforms the family's small house in the dense chestnut forest into one of the most modern and advanced wineries in Italy.
-Zanella travels to the Champagne region, comes back and does just as well.
-Or - as some think - even almost better.
-Meanwhile, Franciacorta is certified DOCG and has long since stepped out of the shadow of Champagne and Prosecco.
-In not quite fifty years, Franciacorta has managed to build up a reputation for sparkling wines that in class, quality, and finesse does not have to fear the comparison with the French in any way.
-The French imprint in the production method can be seen, of course, and the requirements are even stricter.
+Zanella travels to Champagne, comes back and does just as well.
+Or - as some believe - even almost better.
+In the meantime, Franciacorta is certified DOCG and has long since stepped out of the shadow of Champagne and Prosecco.
+Franciacorta has managed to build up a reputation for sparkling wines in not quite fifty years, which in class, quality and sophistication in no way has to fear comparison with the French.
+The French imprint in the production method is recognizable, but the requirements in Franciacorta are even stricter.

 The grapes are harvested by hand without exception, the first fermentation to clear wine takes place in steel tanks.
 Then the wines are blended, bottled and stored for the second fermentation.
 They then slumber in the cellars for at least 18 months, regularly turned gently.
 Only then are they allowed to bear the family name.
 A Franciacorta Riserva even requires a maturation period of 60 months.
 Or longer.
 This wine is a wonderfully sparkling success story that we would like to toast with you to many more to come.